South Korea: Environment

-Government
+Government and politics

 The South Korean government's structure is determined by the Constitution of the Republic of Korea.
 Like many democratic states, South Korea has a government divided into three branches: executive, judicial, and legislative.
 The executive and legislative branches operate primarily at the national level, although various ministries in the executive branch also carry out local functions.
 The judicial branch operates at both the national and local levels.
-Local governments are semi-autonomous, and contain executive and legislative bodies of their own.
+Local governments are semi-autonomous and contain executive and legislative bodies of their own.
 South Korea is a constitutional democracy.

 The constitution has been revised several times since its first promulgation in 1948 at independence.
-However, it has retained many broad characteristics and with the exception of the short-lived Second Republic of South Korea, the country has always had a presidential system with an independent chief executive.
-Under its current constitution the state is sometimes referred to as the Sixth Republic of South Korea.
+However, it has retained many broad characteristics and with the exception of the short-lived Second Republic of Korea, the country has always had a presidential system with an independent chief executive.
+Under its current constitution the state is sometimes referred to as the Sixth Republic of Korea.
 The first direct election was also held in 1948.

 Although South Korea experienced a series of military dictatorships from the 1960s until the 1980s, it has since developed into a successful liberal democracy.
-Today, the CIA World Factbook describes South Korea's democracy as a "fully functioning modern democracy".
-South Korea is ranked 45th on the Corruption Perceptions Index (9th in the Asia-Pacific region), with a score of 57 out of 100.
+Today, the CIA World Factbook describes South Korea's democracy as a "fully functioning modern democracy", while The Economist Democracy Index classifies it as a "full democracy", ranking at 24th out of 167 countries in 2022.
+According to the V-Dem Democracy indices South Korea is the 3rd most electoral democratic country in Asia as of 2023.
+However, some political experts has argued that South Korea has been experiencing democratic backsliding and the reemergence of authoritarianism, particularly under the presidency of Yoon Suk Yeol, which culminated when he declared martial law for the first time since the 1980 military coup d'état after the assassination of dictator Park Chung Hee, and the first since democratization in 1987.
+South Korea is ranked 33rd on the Corruption Perceptions Index (6th in the Asia–Pacific region), with a score of 63 out of 100.

 Administrative divisions

-The major administrative divisions in South Korea are eight provinces, one special self-governing province, six metropolitan cities (self-governing cities that are not part of any province), one special city and one special self-governing city.
+The major administrative divisions in South Korea are eleven provinces, three special self-governing provinces, six metropolitan cities (self-governing cities that are not part of any province), one special metropolitan city and one special self-governing city.